holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_documents/syllabus.md

 ## Time Expectations

-If you are diligent during the time provided in class, you will only occasionally have homework.
-Even when there is homework, you should not expect anything more than 10-15 minutes of homework per class period.
+If you are diligent during the time provided in class, you will only have homework about half the time.
+When there is homework, you should not expect anything more than 10-15 minutes of homework per class period.
 All homework assignments will be posted on Schoology.